Conchylicultor/Deep-Learning-Tricks/README.md

 # Deep Learning Tricks

 This is an attempt to enumerate different machine learning training tricks I gather around.
 The goal is to briefly give a description of the trick as well as an intuition about why it is working.
 My knowledge is quite limited so this is prone to errors/imprecisions.
 This should be a collaborative work so feel free to complete or correct.<br />
-Most of the tricks may seems trivial for those who have some experience in machine learning but I feel like while there is a lot of very good theoretical material available for machine learning, there is still a lack of practical advice.
+Most of the tricks may seem trivial for those who have some experience in machine learning but I feel like while there is a lot of very good theoretical material available for machine learning, there is still a lack of practical advice.
 Those would really have helped me when I started.<br />
 The excellent [CS231n](http://cs231n.github.io/) Stanford course already has a good list of training tricks.

 ## Data prepossessing